Oprah Winfrey is a world-renowned communicator and talented conversationalist, but her greatest quality is her ability to listen.

 Effective communication is key to developing empathy for others.
 Studies have shown that workers crave empathetic leadership, so leaders need to show empathy every day.
 If team members only hear from you every so often, it becomes that much more difficult to develop a connection.

-Take the time to interact with your team members regularly.
+To improve your communication, take the time to interact with your team members regularly.
 Practice radical candor during your interactions by giving both praise and criticism.
 Team members will learn to expect your honest opinion and have the courage to voice their own.

 2. Foster Growth Through Communication